This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to

 Take A Leap of Faith

 Working from home can take time.
-My first year of working from home I barely made half of my full time salary that I had left behind.
+In my first year of working from home, I barely made half of my full-time salary that I had left behind.
 Many will make even less than this in the beginning!

 But the truth is that it takes time to build a client base and a steady income working from home.
 Consider starting with a side hustle and then building it into a home-based business as you continue your current full-time position.